-Volunteers who want to immerse themselves in the history of our region can find ample opportunities at the District ranging from special events such as the Trail of History and Festival of the Sugar Maples to restoring and interpreting our cultural heritage and ties to the land at the Powers-Walker House and McConnell Farmhouse.
+Volunteers who want to immerse themselves in the history of our region can find ample opportunities at the District ranging from special events such as the Festival of the Sugar Maples to restoring and interpreting our cultural heritage and ties to the land at the Powers-Walker House and McConnell Farmhouse.

 For more information, contact the Volunteer Coordinator at 815.338.6223 x 1229 or Volunteers@MCCDistrict.org.

 Powers-Walker House at Glacial Park, McConnell Farmhouse in Richmond